alexandergrib/fitness_master/README.md

 # Fitness Master

-Fitness master is the website that have a target audience who love going to the gym and like to keep tracking of their activity by storing their exercise data.
-Where they can explore different exercises or be able to create their own .
+Fitness master is a website with a target audience of people who love going to the gym and need to track their activity and be able to see their training progress.
+They need a place to store their exercise data, explore different exercises or be able to create their own.

 ## Contents